 The evolution to Omni-Channel Marketing campaigns:

-“An omni-channel approach puts the customer, not corporate silos, at the center of its strategy,” noted Stacy Schwartz, a digital marketing expert and adjunct professor at Rutgers Business School, quoted in a recent piece from EContent magazine.
+“An omni-channel approach puts the customer, not corporate silos, at the center of its strategy,” noted Stacy Schwartz.
+Stacy is a digital marketing expert and adjunct professor at Rutgers Business School.
 “It acknowledges that mobile and social have enabled customers to not only quickly switch between channels, but actually use channels simultaneously.”

-In other words, omni-channel enables your brand to promote and sell anywhere the customer wants to buy, from local marketing to global endeavors.
+In other words, omni-channel marketing enables your brand to promote and sell anywhere the customer wants to buy, from local marketing to global endeavors.
 And with all the options available to consumers to discover, research and commit to your brand, you need to make it available for purchase everywhere.
-Omni-channel enforces brand consistency and offers a unified message for all channels.
-This is what makes it such a powerful tool in a highly competitive marketplace.
+Omni-channel marketing enforces brand consistency and offers a unified message for all channels.
+This also makes it such a powerful tool in a highly competitive marketplace.

 There are a number of elements that make up a strong omni-channel marketing strategy, worth keeping in mind as you build out your sites:

 Consumers like choice.
 With today’s connection options, they want to be able to discover everything they can about your product whenever they want, the way they want.
-That means building out your presence so it offers connectivity no matter how your customers find you: mobile device, desktop device, through social media, via kiosks or even a brick and mortar store.
+That means upping your business productivity and building out your presence so it offers connectivity no matter how your customers find you.
+This also goes for a mobile device, desktop device, through social media, via kiosks or even a brick and mortar store.

 “The importance of creating one-on-one experiences lies at the heart of the omni-channel marketing approach,” said Daniel Newman, president of Broadsuite Media Group, a leader in the B2B space.
-“Whether it’s B2B or B2C, modern purchasing behavior is driven by personalized engagement, and this is where omni-channel really hits the mark.
-By letting the buyer control the process and steer it whichever way she wants, you ensure her experience remains seamless and consistent from start to the finish, and perhaps even beyond that.”
+“Whether it’s B2B or B2C, modern purchasing behavior is driven by personalized engagement.
+This is where omni-channel marketing really hits the mark.
+By letting the buyer control the process and steer it whichever way she wants, you ensure her experience remains seamless.
+It’s consistent from start to the finish, and perhaps even beyond that.”

 Omni-channel interactions are the new wave in the customer experience, and they’re here now.
-By incorporating such technology in your organization, you send the message that the customer is your No. 1 priority, and increased response, purchase frequency and customer loyalty will follow.
+By incorporating such technology into your organization, you send the message that the customer is your number one priority.
+Increased response, purchase frequency and customer loyalty will follow.